-Data compiled by the Office, as well as notification by interested parties, indicates a continuing need for these extensions.
-To date, over one thousand applications for registration have included a declaration as referenced above.
+Data compiled by the Office likewise indicates a continuing need for these extensions.
+To date, over twenty-five hundred applications for registration have included a declaration as referenced above.
 Moreover, because the timing adjustments permit affected parties to submit materials after the period of disruption is declared to have concluded, it is likely that the Office will receive a significant number of additional submissions at a later date.
-Thus, while the full effect of the modifications will not be known until the disruption has ended, the evidence indicates that a substantial number of copyright stakeholders are relying upon these timing adjustments.
+Thus, while we are hopeful that the disruptions to the copyright system are abating, the evidence indicates that copyright stakeholders are continuing to rely upon these timing adjustments.